ajitagupta/book-library-crud-api/README.md

 Spring Boot is, like Spring, also based on **Inversion of Control (IoC)**, which is the delegation of creating objects and managing dependencies to a container and the idea behind a framework.
 It can also make use of annotation-based, setter-based or constructor-based **Dependency Injection (DI)**, where the goal is to create, initialize and wire a Java (or bean) objects defined in application classes and configurations, without the new keyword, and make them available to other components in the application.

 Spring Boot uses additional annotations.
-This includes `RestController` annotation, which marks the class as a Controller, conventional URL's, along with subordinate annotations for HTTP verbs, to make it possible to handle RESTful service requests.
+This includes `SpringBootApplication` annotation, which marks the class as a Springboot application.

 ### Service
 A Spring Boot service is defined as a class file that includes the `@Service` annotation and allows developers to add business functionalities *or* business *logic*.
 The annotation is used with the classes that provide these business functionalities.